Benefits and problems of registering a company in Hong Kong

 - Employees in Hong Kong understand the corporate culture in mainland China.
 Therefore, trading and doing business with Chinese businesses becomes very easy for a resident company;

 - Setting up a Hong Kong business allows foreign investors to take advantage of legal tax exemption, while at the same time being able to extract funds from regional subsidiaries in the form of dividends, management fees and royalties;

 - Hong Kong is a paradise for high net worth individuals.
 The city currently hosts many wealthy Chinese and foreign entrepreneurs and is consequently synonymous with luxury, housing some of the biggest brands in the world.

-- As a Special Administrative Region (SAR) of China, Hong Kong enjoys a special relationship with one of the world’s fastest-growing economies.
-It is estimated that the SAR has access to almost 450 million consumers across nine provinces in southern China, which has led many organisations and individuals to view a Hong Kong business as the optimum way to serve the mainland Chinese market;
+- As a Special Administrative Region (SAR) of China, Hong Kong enjoys a special relationship with the world’s 2nd largest economy.
+It is estimated that the SAR has access to almost 450 million consumers across nine provinces in southern China, which has led many businesses to view a Hong Kong company as the optimum way to serve the mainland Chinese market;

 - Hong Kong is the top choice for product distribution within Asia.
 The city has the world’s 2nd best infrastructure in the form of a natural deep sea port, the world’s busiest cargo airport, and a well-developed rail and road system;

 - The city’s strategic location makes it an ideal business gateway to Asia.
 A Hong Kong corporate entity allows foreign entrepreneurs easy access to the massive Chinese, Indian and Australian consumer markets;